 Your learning methods also play an important role in how fast you learn Korean.
 If your language learning is limited to a classroom setting, then it will probably take you a little longer to learn.

 If, however, you also are exposed to Korean outside of classes, then you can cut down the time needed to learn it.
-Reading, listening to the radio or eBooks, writing, speaking, watching movies, and travelling to Korea can all help to speed up your learning process.
+Reading, listening to the radio or eBooks, writing, speaking, watching movies, and traveling to Korea can all help to speed up your learning process.

 Naturally, how long it takes you to learn Korean also depends on how much time you plan to dedicate to language learning daily, weekly, or monthly.
 Studies have proven that learners who are willing to dedicate an hour a day to language learning--whether that be by studying grammar, memorizing vocabulary, watching a movie, or reading a book--learn significantly faster than those who just attend a weekly class.